Team254/FRC-2018-Public/README.md

 - com.team254.frc2018.auto.actions

-	Contains all actions used during the autonomous period, which all share a comm on interface, [`Action`](src/main/java/com/team254/frc2018/auto/actions/Action.java) (also in this package).
+	Contains all actions used during the autonomous period, which all share a common interface, [`Action`](src/main/java/com/team254/frc2018/auto/actions/Action.java) (also in this package).
 Examples include shooting cubes, driving a trajectory, or moving the elevator.
 Routines interact with the Subsystems, which interact with the hardware.

 - com.team254.frc2018.auto.creators